 If this trip isn't quite right for you but you still want to visit Greenland, check out our East Greenland sea kayaking expeditions to the Ammassalik Fjords and to Scoresbysund, also known as Ittoqqortoormiit.
 We are also excited to announce a special exploratory expedition northeast of the Ammassalik Fjord system.

-Details of this trip are subject to change and will be announced on our Twitter page!
+Details of this trip are subject to change!

 Recommended Skill Level And Dates